Capitalism Lab Version 12.0

 New Design for the Build Firm Menu

-The icons in the Build Firm menu have been completely redesigned for a modern and updated look.
-The menu, supporting toggling between text and icon modes, is set to icon mode by default.
+The the icons in the Build Firm menu have been completely redesigned for a modern, updated look.
+The menu will display in text mode by default, and you can switch to icon mode by clicking the Switch Mode icon below the menu.

-Added images and descriptions of influential people for the Influential 100 Chart in the City Economic Simulation DLC.
+Added portraits and bios of influential people in the Influential 100 Chart for the City Economic Simulation DLC

 The image and description of the selected influential person will be shown if the game’s screen resolution mode allows enough space for displaying them.